How long does an office sofa last?

 How much does office reception seating cost?

-Our stylish, commercial grade furniture is surprisingly affordable - a three seater specifically designed for an office starts at £1,500.
-Commercial units use much higher grades of fabric and foam than domestic furniture and are designed and built to withstand all day use.
 Domestic seating is a cheap option but will start to look tired after a short period.
-Remember buy the once and the best you can afford to save wastage and reduce the amount of furniture going to landfill.
+Remember to buy once and the best you can afford to save wastage and reduce the amount of furniture going to landfill.

 How much space do I need for a corner office seating?